 Why this matters to residents

-Residents renewing passports should use only official ICP digital channels to manage follow-up updates.
-While the unified process reduces steps, timelines and biometric requirements may still apply depending on individual cases.
+Citizens are advised to use only official ICP digital channels for renewals and follow-up actions.
+While the process has been simplified, timelines and biometric requirements may still apply depending on individual cases.

-Further refinements are expected as ICP continues to expand its Smart Services platform.
+Further enhancements are expected as ICP continues to expand its Smart Services and zero-bureaucracy initiatives.